-Figure 9.22.
-Illustration of the result of applying the level curve curvature operator at a coarse scale given by a significant blob from the scale-space primal sketch. (a) A significant scale-space blob from the scale-space primal sketch (marked with black). (b) The smoothed grey-level image at that level of scale. (c) The absolute value of the rescaled level curve curvature.
-(The image has been inverted so that dark regions correspond to high values). (d) Raw grey-level blobs detected from that image.
-(Note the high noise sensitivity in detecting blobs from a single level of scale). (e) Boundaries of the support regions of the 50 most significant scale-space blobs detected from the same image.
+Figure 9.22 shows the result of applying this procedure to a blob extracted from the toy block image.
+In (a) we show the treated blob, in (b) the grey-level image at the scale given by the scale-space blob and in (c) the rescaled level curve curvature computed in this way12.
+Figure (d) displays the result of applying raw grey-level blob detection to the curvature image and (e) the boundaries of the 50 most significant scale-space blobs extracted from this data.

-this data.
 One observes that curvature operation gives a relatively strong response near the corners of the treated blob, and that the blob-like regions detected from that data give coarse indications of where one search for candidate junctions points.
 A coarse estimate of the position of the candidate junction can be obtained from the curvature extremum in the blob region.
 In our further work we will investigate if it is possible to localize the interest point to finer scales in a way similar to edge focusing, or if the interest points can be computed within the blob support region directly from the data, given the coarse scale information.

-9.3.6.
-Summary and Discussion
+9.3.6 Summary and Discussion